-Thanks to a recent update, advertisers can now optimize for and track Facebook custom events — without needing to first create a custom conversion.
+Thanks to a recent update, advertisers can now optimize for and track Facebook Conversion events tracked by the pixel, app SDK, or API that are outside of standard events.
+These tend to be created to fit the publisher's needs when a pre-defined standard event will not.
+More — without needing to first create a custom conversion.

 If this doesn’t make sense to you, allow me to explain…

 First, when we speak of “events” in this context, I’m referring to Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization.
 More.
 Publishers who install the Facebook pixel (a unique snippet of code) to their website can track and optimize for specific events that occur on their website using Facebook ads.

 There are two kinds of events: